 In the wild, you’ll find guppies all over the globe — they’re so adaptable that they’ve been successfully introduced to various non-native areas and usually thrive in almost any tropical freshwater surroundings.
 This bodes well for inexperienced fish keepers, as it means they can survive in less-than-perfect conditions.

-Guppies tend to be very peaceful fish that do exceptionally well in community tanks.
+Guppies tend to be very peaceful and do exceptionally well in community tanks.
 However, due to their small size and tempting flowing tails, they shouldn’t be housed with large, aggressive fish who might nip their fins or even eat them.

 2. Cory Catfish (Corydoras)